nossie531/ref_iter/README.md

 ## What's new

+v0.4.1

+* Minor refactoring

 v0.4.0

-* Rust edition is updated to 2024.
+* Rust edition is updated to 2024

 v0.3.1